ccie7599/akamaigtm-loadfeedback-prometheus/README.md

 <img width="1366" alt="image" src="https://user-images.githubusercontent.com/19197357/194905474-b22764c1-f8ab-476d-8ea0-3f14cb476cc8.png">

-Within the node-RED pallette, tabs can be seen for the Auth and Control API services
+Within the node-RED pallette, tabs can be seen for the Auth and Control API services explained above.
+These services can be used as reference for building further services and integrations with the Sonos Cloud APIs.

+There are also tabs for "Pub/Sub Integrations" (showing Sonos integration with an event-based pub/sub messaging platform), and reference applications for managing client state across a distributed system, measuring publish-to-subscribe latency across a messaging platform, and a basic Geo IP lookup service.